Alfonso Catá: Directorial and choreographic career

 Balanchine provided not only artistic advice; he sent Catá some of his most promising students from the School of American Ballet in New York.
-Among them were Claudia Jescke and Chris Jensen, who, at 19, partnered Violette Verdy in a Balanchine pas de deux from La Source at an international gala that Catá had organized and who would go on to an illustrious career as a principal dancer with the Basel Ballet and as ballet master of the Zurich Ballet.
+Among them were Claudia Jescke and Chris Jensen, who, at 19, partnered Violette Verdy in a Balanchine pas de deux from La Source at an international gala that Catá had organized and who would go on to a career as a principal dancer with the Basel Ballet and as ballet master of the Zurich Ballet.
 Other talented members of the company were the French dancer Dominique Bagouet, the English dancer David Allen, his French wife Claudine Kamoun, and the Swiss dancer Heinz Spoerli, who had established a reputation in Germany and Canada.
 Encouraged by Catá, Spoerli choreographed his first major ballet, Le Chemin, in 1972.
 The success of this work, set to a commissioned electronic score by Eric Gaudibert and performed by Ruth Weber and Chris Jensen, launched Spoerli's career as the foremost Swiss choreographer of the twentieth century.

 Over the next two decades, Catá worked as artistic director of three major dance companies: the Frankfurt Ballet in Germany (1973-1977), the Baltimore Ballet in the United States (1980-1981), and the Ballet du Nord in France (1983-1990).
 In the intervals between these jobs, he taught at various schools in New York City and elsewhere.
 As founder of the Ballet du Nord in Roubaix, France, close to the Belgian border, he remained active in the post of company director, chief choreographer, and teacher until his death in 1990.
 He built the company repertory on fourteen Balanchine ballets and such works as Concerto, set to music of Keith Emerson by Jean-Pierre Bonnefoux, Les Nuits d'Éte, set to music of Hector Berlioz by Jean-Paul Comelin, and a number of works of his own devising.
 Among them were ballets to two evocative orchestral compositions: Nuits dans les Jardins d'Espagne by Manuel de Falla and La Mer by Claude Debussy.
 The company eventually evolved into the Centre Chorégraphique National Roubaix–Nord-Pas-de-Calais (CNN), specializing in experimental contemporary dance.